ygemici/osz/docs/drivers.md

 Platform files just list platforms, like "x86_64".
 At compilation time it will be checked, and if the platform it's compiling for not listed there, the driver won't be compiled.
-This is an easy to avoid having PS2 driver and such when creating for example an AArch64 image, yet you won't have to rewrite drivers for every architecture that supports it (like a usb storage driver).
+This is an easy way to avoid having PS2 driver and such when creating for example an AArch64 image, yet you won't have to rewrite drivers for every architecture that supports it (like a usb storage driver).